chrisweb/js-deepseek-r1-local-rag/tutorial.md

 apt install postgresql
 ```

+> [!TIP]
+> Windows: PostgreSQL will run as a service in the background, you can stop / pause / restart the service by using the Windows **Services** tool (click on Windows start and type "Services" to find it)

 #### pgvector for PostgreSQL

-Next we need to install **pgvector** (or if you prefer you can use the [pgvector docker](https://hub.docker.com/r/pgvector/pgvector)), I have added instructions below for Windows, if you use macOS or Linux I recommend you follow the installation instructions from the [pgvector readme](https://github.com/pgvector/pgvector)
+Next we need to install **pgvector** (or if you prefer you can use the [pgvector docker](https://hub.docker.com/r/pgvector/pgvector))

+I have added instructions below for Windows, if you use macOS or Linux I recommend you follow the installation instructions from the [pgvector readme](https://github.com/pgvector/pgvector)

+##### Installation

 On Windows: